thecadams/SiteBlocker/README.md

 # Usage

-Enter regexes of the sites you want to block and it will install a Safari content blocker for you.
+Enter regexes of the sites you want to block and it will install a Safari content blocker for you. **Make sure to enable the content blocker in Settings -> Safari, or it won't work.**

 # What it will do